juanbenitez/blockchain-developer-bootcamp-final-project/README.md

 4. `truffle migrate --reset --network development`
 5. `truffle test`

-#### Front-end local deploy
+#### Local front-end deploy
-1. Start the dapp frontend `npm run dev` (on http://localhost:3000/ )
+1. Start the dapp frontend: `npm run dev` (on http://localhost:3000/ )
 2. Set Metamask local testnet, use http://localhost:7545 and network id 1337

 #### Setting TUTOR role

-First Ganache account address is granted with all roles.
-If you need to grant TUTOR role to other accounts you can use a utility script located in `scripts` folder.
+The first Ganache account address is granted with all roles.
+If you need to grant the TUTOR role to other accounts you can use a utility script located in `scripts` folder.

 1. open file `grant_tutor_role.js` and set this lines: